solarisin/platform-espressif32/README.md

 * Issues with boards (wrong / missing).
 All issues caused from boards will not be fixed from the maintainer(s).
 A PR needs to be provided against branch `develop` to solve.
 * No support for the Arduino Nora Nano board, issues needs to be solved by the community
 ## IDE Preparation
+Prerequisites:
+-	Python >= 3.10 is required for pioarduino to function properly.

+## Installation
 - [Download and install Microsoft Visual Studio Code](https://code.visualstudio.com/). pioarduino IDE is on top of it.
 - Open the extension manager.
 - Search for the `pioarduino ide` extension.